Construction Procurement Handbook

 22.5 Dialogue with all of the tendering contractors, or prior to tender with the market more generally, will inform contracting authorities on how best to present tender information such that risks are priced as economically as possible.

-22.6 Contracting authorities should take appropriate legal advice to ensure such pre-tender dialogue with contractors complies with the relevant procurement regulators.
+22.6 Contracting authorities should take appropriate legal advice to ensure such pre-tender dialogue with contractors complies with the relevant procurement regulations.

-22.7 On more complex projects, contracting authorities may wish to make the process of risk apportionment a negotiation with each tendering contractor prior to submission of their final offer.
-The OJEU Competitive Procedure with Negotiation or, exceptionally, the Competitive Dialogue procedure can be used in these circumstances.
+22.7 On more complex projects, contracting authorities may wish to make the process of risk apportionment a negotiation with each bidder prior to submission of their final offer.
+The Competitive Procedure with Negotiation or, exceptionally, the Competitive Dialogue procedure can be used in these circumstances.

 Amendments to Standard Form Contracts

 23.1 The Review of Scottish Public Sector Procurement in Construction noted with concern the prevalence of wholesale amendments introduced by public bodies to standard form construction contracts.
-The Review concluded this practice is often intended transfer more risk on to the contractor.
+The Review concluded this practice is often intended to transfer more risk on to the contractor.
 While in some situations this may be appropriate, this is not always the case.
-Risk should lie with the party most able to understand and manage it; and if that is with a contractor, they should be afforded the opportunity to price the work accordingly.
-If contractors are hiving to carry risks without being able to factor them into their prices, there is a very real danger of these driving undesirable behaviours, such as cutting corners on quality in order to recoup the cost back from elsewhere.
+Risk should lie with the party most able to understand and manage it; and if that is the contractor, then they should be afforded the opportunity to price the work accordingly.
+If contractors are required to carry risks without being able to factor them into their prices then there is a very real danger of these encourage undesirable behaviours, such as cutting corners on quality in order to recoup the cost back from elsewhere.

-23.2 The Review noted that amendment of contracts presents two further main risks.
+23.2 The Review noted that the amendment of contracts presents two further main risks.
 Firstly, that additional clauses may be incompatible with the remainder of the contract.
-This may lead to contractual disputes, or to clients being liable for costs which they thought they had passed to the contractor.
+This may lead to contractual disputes or to clients being liable for costs which they thought they had passed to the contractor.
 Secondly, as the complexity of the contract increases, parties to it face increasing legal costs.
-The additional of inappropriate or unnecessary amendments simply exacerbates this problem.
+The addition of inappropriate or unnecessary amendments simply exacerbates this problem.

 23.3 Therefore, it is recommended that any variations to standard forms of contract should be kept to a minimum and used only when absolutely necessary to take account of the particular circumstances of a project.
 It is also recommended that where a contracting authority considers that amendments may be required, it should consult with its legal advisers to understand the likely consequences and impact of its proposed amendments to the parties to the contract and the contractor’s supply chain.